slatedocs/slate/source/includes/cli-reference/_commands.html.md

   --help  Show this message and exit.
 ```

 `bonsai download` creates local copies of your BRAIN project files.
 This will contain your Inkling code and may also contain simulator code.
+This command works like git clone - it copies files into a new directory, and will not try and overwrite files that already exist.

 ## bonsai load